Using masks in the workplace

 On this page Skip this page navigation

-To decide whether you will use masks as source control in your workplace or if they will be needed as PPE, you will need to assess all relevant factors in your workplace including how effective the source control masking and other control measures are at reducing risk.
+To decide whether and how you will use masks in your workplace, you will need to assess all relevant factors in the workplace and local community, including:

 Using masks as source control